Dmendozac90/Dmendozac90.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---

 <div>

   <p>Hello!
 My name is Daniel Mendoza and I am a petroleum engineer exploring the rich and fascinating world of machine learning and data science!
-Check out some of the interesting projects I have worked on and feel free to contact me if you have any questions!<i class="icon-pi"></i></p>
+Check out some of the interesting projects I have worked on and feel free to contact me if you have any questions!</p>

   {% comment %}